kumarlabgit/ESL-PSC/README.md

 ### Stand-alone packaged applications ###

 Pre-built GUI packages are available for macOS, Windows, and Linux on the [GitHub Releases page](../../releases/latest).
-We also publish a toolkit package for terminal use centered on `esl-psc` with subcommands including `pairs` and `site-counter`.
+We also publish a toolkit package for terminal use centered on `esl-psc` and its utility subcommands, including `pairs` and `site-counter`.

-The toolkit package includes Rust binaries plus Python CLI modules and wrappers, and is intended to run with your system Python (no duplicate bundled Python runtime).
+The toolkit package includes Rust binaries along with the remaining Python CLI modules and wrappers, and is intended to run with your system Python rather than bundling another Python runtime.
 After extracting the toolkit, install dependencies with:

 `python3 -m pip install -r requirements-toolkit.txt`